Zakaria El Azzouzi: International career

 El Azzouzi was born in the Netherlands to parents of Moroccan descent.
 He represented Morocco in the 2013 African U-17 Championship.
+On May 17, 2016, El Azzouzi was called up by national coach Hervé Renard for the practice international against DR Congo (May 27) and the Africa Cup qualifier with Libya (June 3).
+For El Azzouzi, this was the first time he had been part of Morocco's national team.

 Personal life

 On 12 March 2015, when El Azzouzi played in the youth academy of Ajax, he was arrested along with teammates Samet Bulut and Aschraf El Mahdioui for assaulting a plainclothed policewoman.
 The officer suffered shoulder injuries and various bruises.
 She later filed charges against the three players.
 A day later, Ajax announced in an official message that they had suspended the players.
 Later that week, El Azzouzi remained the only suspect in the case.
 They were, however, allowed make appearances for the Ajax A1 youth side again after serving a month suspension.
 As punishment, he had to inform the youth players of Ajax together with Bulut and El Mahdioui.